anonymous-submission2022/nilmtk_uncertainty/README.md

 ## Contents:

 - datasets:- Contains the entire dataset and the dataset loader
+- figures:- All the figures of the paper
 - models:- Contains the code for model used for the paper
 - notebooks:- Contains all the notebooks for experiments and analysis